Providing universal access to high-quality computer science programming

 - Hi-Tech Learning

-Hi-Tech Learning offers technology focused programs in the Pittsburgh area for ages 7-14 using the programs kids love, such as Minecraft.
+Technology-focused programs in the Pittsburgh area for ages 7-14 using the programs kids love, like Minecraft.

 - The Maker’s Place